TracyNguyen2001/Binary-Classification-with-a-Bank-Churn-Dataset/README.md

-# Customer Churn Prediction Using XGBoost
+# Customer Churn Prediction Using Python

 ## Project Overview

-This project focuses on predicting customer churn - a critical metric for many businesses, especially in the banking and telecom sectors.
-We use an XGBoost classifier, a powerful machine learning algorithm, to predict the likelihood of customers leaving a company.
+The dataset used in this project contains various customer attributes, such as age, vehicle ownership, driving experience, past accidents, and credit score,DUIs along with a target variable indicating whether the customer waived their car insurance policy.

 ## Data Description
 The dataset used in this project contains various customer attributes, such as age, balance, and number of products used, along with a target variable indicating whether the customer has exited (churned) or not.